ctessler/f1tenth_lab2_template/README.md

 **Deliverable 2**: Make a screen cast of running your safety node in the simulation.
-Drive the car with keyboard teleop along the hallways of Levine, showing it doesn't brake when travelling straight in the hallway.
-You need to show that your safe node doesn't generate false positives. i.e. The car doesn't suddenly stop while travelling down the hallway.
+Drive the car with keyboard teleop along the hallways of Levine, showing it doesn't brake when traveling straight in the hallway.
+You need to show that your safety node doesn't generate false positives. i.e. The car doesn't suddenly stop while traveling down the hallway.
 Then show the car driving towards a wall and braking correctly.
 Upload your video to YouTube (unlisted) and include a link to the video in **`SUBMISSION.md`**.